mrinal-nath-math/Roulette_simulation/README.md

 # Roulette_simulation
-This python code simulates  a roulette game
+This python code simulates  a roulette game.
+For a better understanding of the code, you should read the note also.